overprotocol/overprotocol.github.io/docs/operators/operate-validators.md

 ### 2. Generate Validator Keys (Mnemonics)

-1. **Go to the Deposit-cli Repository**: Go to the OverProtocol [Staking Deposit CLI] repository.
+1. **Go to the Deposit-cli Repository**: Go to the OverProtocol [staking-deposit-cli](https://github.com/overprotocol/staking-deposit-cli) repository.
 This tool is used for creating [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335) format BLS12-381 keystores and a corresponding `deposit_data-XXXXX.json` file.

 2. **Run CLI following the repository's `README.md`**: This will complete the process of generating the mnemonic.
 Ensure that the generated file is kept in a safe place, as this mnemonic will be associated with all future rewards and your withdrawal amount.